kurtace72/mbed_os_release_notes/Docs/16_03/mbed_OS/Known_Issues.md

 * **Reported Issue**: [https://github.com/ARMmbed/target-kinetis-k64-gcc/issues/4](https://github.com/ARMmbed/target-kinetis-k64-gcc/issues/4)
 * **Priority**: Critical

-## uVisor halts applications compiled in debug mode in case a debugger is not connected.
+## uVisor halts applications compiled in debug mode in case a debugger is not connected

 * **Description**: The uVisor uses semihosting to print debug messages, which blocks the application execution until a debugger is connected.
 Some of these messages are printed even when uVisor is disabled, which causes the issue.
 Release builds are not affected.
 * **Workaround**: The bug has already been [fixed](https://github.com/ARMmbed/uvisor/commit/6b5990d8148aeeef508283b151462b67cb9bd306) in the publicly available [uVisor GitHub repository](https://github.com/ARMmbed/uvisor/).

-There are 3 different ways to fix or workaround the issue:
+   There are three different ways to fix or work around the issue:

-1. Debug the application using a debugger that supports semihosting.
+   * Debug the application using a debugger that supports semihosting.
 Semihosting can be enabled with the following GDB command: `(gdb) monitor semihosting enable`.
-You can refer to the [uVisor debugging guide document](https://github.com/ARMmbed/uvisor/blob/master/docs/DEBUGGING.md#enabling-runtime-messages) for further details.
+You can refer to the [uVisor debugging guide](https://github.com/ARMmbed/uvisor/blob/master/docs/DEBUGGING.md#enabling-runtime-messages) for further details.

-2. Copy the new uVisor release binaries resulting from the fix listed above to your local copy of uvisor-lib.
+   * Copy the new uVisor release binaries resulting from the fix listed above to your local copy of uvisor-lib.
 This is the best option if you downloaded the mbed OS 16.03 release as a zip file.
 Copy the following file: https://goo.gl/lTEmzG to `libraries/uvisor-lib/source/kinetis/debug/` and build your application again.

-3. Update the yotta modules using `yotta update uvisor-lib` from the top-level folder of your application.
+   * Update the yotta modules using `yotta update uvisor-lib` from the top-level folder of your application.
 This will download the latest uvisor-lib version, which includes the fix (version >= v2.1.2).

 * **Reported Issue**: None.
 The bug has already been fixed in a newer version of uVisor.
 * **Priority**: Critical.